Raptors hold on to beat Bucks in Game 6, advance to next round

 The Toronto Raptors utterly collapsed.
-Yet miraculously, they managed to survive.
+Yet they gathered themselves in the nick of time and managed to survive.

 Despite letting a 25-point lead completely disappear, the shaky Raptors escaped Milwaukee with a harrowing 92-89 win over the never-say-die Bucks to win the first-round series 4-2.
 That sets up a second-round series with LeBron James and Cleveland Cavaliers in a rematch of last year’s Eastern Conference final.